 Sign-up for an ALife 2020 Tech Training Session: we will be hosting training sessions to help you navigate the ALife 2020 conference space and to familiarize you with Zoom, Youtube, and Slack.
 These are all great tools to learn professionally and we hope that by the end of these sessions you will be using them like a pro!
 We will be here for you during the whole process and available during the conference for any technical difficulties.

-Watch Recordings of Lectures: All Conference videos will be posted online prior to the start of the conference and will be available for you to view at your convenience from the comfort of your home.
+Watch Recordings of Lectures: All Conference talks will be recorded and posted online after the original presentation if you cannot make it to the live presentation.
 Links to these videos will be posted on the conference virtual portal and will be hosted on unlisted playlists on YouTube.
 If you are in a country that does not support viewing from YouTube please contact us and we will give you access through other means.

 During the Conference:

 Join the livestream via Zoom: (you will not need a zoom account to access this content).
-Each conference activity (plenary, contributed talks, satellites, keynotes, posters, and unconference sessions etc.) will have a live session that will primarily be made up of discussion with speakers, you can find a schedule of these sessions on the website.
+Each conference activity (plenary, contributed talks, satellites, keynotes, posters, and unconference sessions etc.) will have a live session where you can watch lectures and engage in discussion with speakers, you can find a schedule of these sessions on the website.
 These sessions will be at key times throughout the day and will include a live Q&A and discussion.
 To speak up during a live session, you can either raise your hand in Zoom and then speak directly or write comments into the chat function.
 Each session will have a session chair who will moderate the discussion.
-If you cannot make the live session, not to fear, we will be recording the live sessions, and you can submit questions for the speakers in advance via the ALife Slack Workspace and then watch the response to your question via the recorded video.
+If you cannot make the live session, not to fear, we will be recording the live sessions, and you can submit questions for the speakers via the ALife Slack Workspace.

 Partake in Social Activities: We will be hosting many virtual social activities, you can find a full list of these on the conference website and we will be adding more activities as we get closer to the conference.
 We want to replicate social interaction and networking as much as possible so push yourself to engage in these activities and the Slack workspace as much as possible.

-Serendipitous Collisions: We will be hosting small networking sessions called Serendipitous Collisions where you will be paired with a random participant and have a short chat like you would while networking at a coffee session.
+Serendipitous Collisions: We will be hosting small networking sessions called Serendipitous Collisions where you will be paired with a random participant and have a short chat.
+Just like you would while networking at a coffee session.
 A sign up sheet for time slots will be released shortly.